Killick Martin & Company: The tea trade (1865–1879)

-In total Killick Martin's ships are recorded as having completed 36 passages between 1866 and 1879 with tea cargoes from Foochow, Shanghai, Hong Kong, Hankow and Yokohama, to London.
+In total Killick Martin's ships are recorded as having completed 36 passages between 1866 and 1879 with tea cargoes from Fuzhou, Shanghai, Hong Kong, Hankou and Yokohama, to London.

 As well as operating their own vessels between China, Japan and London during this period, Killick Martin were also brokers for many others.
 In Lloyd's List of 18 November 1869, Killick Martin are listed as being brokers for the vessels Eleanor, Kawagawa and Yokohama, Taeping, Helen Nicholson, Sir Lancelot, and Guinevere.

 Trade routes (1878–1886)

 1878 was the last year Killick Martin & Company took part in the Tea Trade to London and thereafter the general pattern of trade shows that outward cargoes were frequently carried to China and Japan, but were often loaded in Europe or America.
 Manila in the Philippines became a preferred loading port for homewards, whilst from the 1880s Java in Indonesia and US West Coast offered more opportunities for cargoes.
 A considerable volume of cargoes were taken from Hong Kong to Hamburg and Le Havre.

 Improving telegraphy during this period allowed instructions from Killick Martin & Company's head office in London to be sent to the ships directing them to cargoes and so changing some of the traditional patterns of trade.

 Here is a brief summary of trade routes some of the Killick Martin & Company fleet operated within:

 Agnes Muir & Lucia traded principally East and Westbound between Europe to Hong Kong.

 Lothair & Obma, East and Westbound between Europe and Japan, but also Java, Manila and America.

 Kaisow & Wylo Eastbound to various Chinese ports and Southbound to Australia, and in later years both loaded for San Francisco on their return voyages.

 Elmstone, John C. Munro and Osaka seem to have had no specific pattern calling at ports both sides of the Pacific.

 Hope & Miako, visited many ports within the Islands of the Eastern Archipelago.

 The Sir Jamsetjee Family operated mostly East and Westbound between Europe and the Philippines.